gerhynes/aws-notes/certified-cloud-practitioner/README.md

 - A group of regions are chosen, for example CloudFront Distributed

 ### Availibility Zones (AZs)
-An **Availability Zone** (AZ) is a physcial location made up of one or more data centres, securely containing hundreds or thousands of computers.
+An **Availability Zone** (AZ) is a physical location made up of one or more data centres, securely containing hundreds or thousands of computers.

 A region will \*generally contain 3 Availability Zones.